Keepix-labs/Keepix.SmartNodePlugin/README.md

 The plugin using the Keepix.PluginSystem library who override the STDout and STDerr and format an result like this:
 `{ "jsonResult": "{ \"x\": \"x\" }", "stdOut": "logs" }`

-The plugin using the [KeepixPluginFn("function-name")] annotation for exposing functions.
+The plugin using the [KeepixPluginFn("key-name")] annotation for exposing functions.

 Manually CLI Input example [running install function]:
 `./Plugin.SmartNodePlugin '{ "key": "install", "data1": "a", "data2": "b" }'`